jolynch/website/content/drafts/semver_considered_harmful.md

 {{< /highlight >}}

-**As a softwre author, isn't maintaining multiple branches annoying?**
+**As a software author, isn't maintaining multiple branches annoying?**

 Most projects I am aware of already use multiple branches to support multiple major versions.
 Otherwise applying patches that must apply to multiple